Yugoslav Wars: Croatian War of Independence (1991–1995)

 Fighting in Croatia had begun weeks prior to the Ten-Day War in Slovenia.
 The Croatian War of Independence began when Serbs in Croatia, who were opposed to Croatian independence, announced their secession from Croatia.

 In the 1990 parliamentary elections in Croatia, Franjo Tuđman became the first President of Croatia.
 He promoted nationalist policies and had a primary goal of the establishment of an independent Croatia.
 The new government proposed constitutional changes, reinstated the traditional Croatian flag and coat of arms, and removed the term "Socialist" from the title of the republic.
 The new Croatian government implemented policies that were openly nationalistic and anti-Serbian in nature, such as the removal of the Serbian Cyrillic script from correspondence in public offices.
 In an attempt to counter changes made to the constitution, local Serb politicians organized a referendum on "sovereignty and autonomy of Serbian people in Croatia" on 17 August 1990.
 Their boycott escalated into an insurrection in areas populated by ethnic Serbs, mostly around Knin, known as the Log Revolution.

 Local police in Knin sided with the growing Serbian insurgency, while many government employees, mostly police where commanding positions were mainly held by Serbs, lost their jobs.
 The new Croatian constitution was ratified in December 1990, and the Serb National Council formed SAO Krajina, a self-proclaimed Serbian autonomous region.

 Ethnic tensions rose, fueled by propaganda in both Croatia and Serbia.
 On 2 May 1991, one of the first armed clashes between Serb paramilitaries and Croatian police occurred in the Battle of Borovo Selo.
 On 19 May an independence referendum was held, which was largely boycotted by Croatian Serbs, and the majority voted in favour of the independence of Croatia.
 Croatia declared independence and dissolved its association with Yugoslavia on 25 June 1991.
 Due to the Brioni Agreement, a three-month moratorium was placed on the implementation of the decision that ended on 8 October.
+The day before, on 7 October, Yugoslav Air Force jets staged a precision rocket attack on the office of Croatian President Franjo Tuđman while he was meeting with the Yugoslav president Stjepan Mesić and prime minister Ante Marković.
+All three narrowly escaped death.